heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

   // Load in the data for each table let df = load_parquet("m-laplace.parquet").unwrap();
-  let data = MLaplace::TableData {
+  // Both columns are in the one parquet file let data = MLaplace::TableData {
     X: df.clone(),
     Y: df,